-Our road maintenance crews provide a variety of services throughout the year.
-Weather directly impacts what services we are able to perform.
-During the spring months our road crews are typically repairing pipes, spraying weeds, crack sealing, ditching, blading, mowing, repairing chip seal and asphalt roads, and rocking our gravel roads.
+Road maintenance crews provide a variety of services throughout the year.
+Weather directly impacts what services crews are able to perform.
+During the spring months, they are typically repairing pipes, spraying weeds, crack sealing, ditching, blading, mowing, repairing chip seal and asphalt roads, and rocking gravel roads.

-Summer and fall months are our construction season, chip seal and asphalt repair, mowing and pavement marking are the primary services.
-During winter months we are snow fighting, brushing and ditching and other miscellaneous duties.
+Summer and fall months are construction season, and chip seal and asphalt repair, mowing and pavement marking are the primary services.
+During winter months, crews are snow fighting, brushing and ditching, and completing other miscellaneous duties.

 A thin film of heated asphalt liquid is sprayed on the road surface, followed by the placement of "chips" (small rocks).
 The chips are then compacted to orient them for maximum adherence to the asphalt and the excess chips are swept from the surface.
 A few days following the chip seal application, traffic will notice loose chips on the road.
 This is a normal part of the process and traffic will further help to embed the chips into the asphalt.
 While the road "cures" over the next couple of weeks, loose chips may be swept up again and new pavement markings are painted.

 Chip seal is a common preventive maintenance activity, with many state road agencies and cities across the nation using it.
 It helps to protect the pavement from the effects of sun and water, increases skid resistance, and fills small cracks and other surface defects.
-Many studies about the performance and effectiveness of chip seal have been done and chip seal is agreeably one of the most economical treatments for paved roads.
-Chip seal extends the life of an asphalt pavement by up to 7 years, thus saving County taxpayers money.
+Many studies about the performance and effectiveness of chip seal have been done, and chip seal is agreeably one of the most economical treatments for paved roads.
+Chip seal extends the life of an asphalt pavement by up to seven years, thus saving county taxpayers money.

-The Board of County Commissioners approved a dust control cost sharing program where a product is sprayed onto the gravel road in front of your home to help reduce the dust.
+A dust control cost sharing program involves spraying a product onto the gravel road in front of homes to help reduce the dust.
 To be eligible for this program, residents must be living on a gravel road in the unincorporated area of Johnson County.
-The program will cover a 400 foot treatment area and the county will pay for half of the cost to apply the product and the resident will pay the other half.
+The program covers a 400-foot treatment area, and the county will pay for half of the cost to apply the product while the resident pays the other half.
 Additional footage must be paid by the resident at 100%.

 How does the program work?

-In 2020 we will begin a dust control program with an approximate 50% cost share opportunity.
-This will be a one year trial period to assess the program’s effectiveness and cost.
 To be eligible for this program, you must be living on a gravel road in the unincorporated area of Johnson County.
-Due to resource constraints, the subsidy will be limited to the first 100 applicants.
-The cost share program covers a 400’ treatment placed in front of your house.
+The cost share program covers a 400-foot treatment placed in front of your house.
 Additional footage must be paid by the resident at 100%.

-Application of the dust control treatment will be planned for May or June, depending on the weather and demand for the program.
-Public Works crews will prepare the road in front of your house a few days prior to application.
+Application of the dust control treatment is regularly planned for early June, depending on the weather and demand for the program.
+Public Works crews will prepare the road in front of a resident's house a few days prior to application.